 What happens to bedding and blankets one they are disposed of?

-Problems with bedding and blanket waste
+What are the problems with bedding and blanket waste?

 What are the costs associated with bedding and blanket disposal?

-Fun facts about bedding and blankets
+What are some facts about bedding and blankets?

 Here are a few fun facts you may not know about bedding:

-- Don’t overfill your washing machine or tumble dryer: Your sheets may not last very long.
+- Don’t overfill your washing machine or tumble dryer.
+Your sheets may not last very long.

 - Bedding made from natural materials is almost always better for the environment and can be recycled to make everything from seat belts to carpets.